giampaolo/psutil/docs/api.rst

   :meth:`send_signal() <psutil.Process.send_signal()>`,
   :meth:`terminate() <psutil.Process.terminate()>`,
   :meth:`kill() <psutil.Process.kill()>`.
-  This is done in order to avoid killing another process in case its PID has been reused, fixing `BPO-6973`_.
+  This is done to avoid killing another process if its PID has been reused, fixing `BPO-6973`_.

   .. code-block:: pycon